• Skip to primary navigation

 A plastic bag filled with frozen balls of tomato paste.

-When ready to use, just remove one or two of the portions to use as the recipe calls for.
+When you are ready to use the homemade tomato paste, just remove one or two of the portions to use as the recipe calls for.
+Alternatively, you can use an ice cube tray and fill each compartment with your own tomato paste.

 Pack the paste into a container, removing as many air bubbles as possible, by pressing the paste down as you lop more on top, then top with a small amount of olive oil to seal air out.